Hermitian Matrix Definiteness from Quantum Phase Estimation: Quantum Phase Sign Estimation

-In realistic case, it will not occur that $2^n\theta \in {\bf Z}$ for the width $n$ of the ancillary circuit we can afford.
+However, in general, $2^n\theta \notin {\mathbb{Z}}$.
 In this case, as commented before, the outcome $x$ follows a probability distribution which is sharply peaked around $a=\hbox{Floor}(2^n\theta)$.
-Concerning the possibility or retrieving sign$(\theta)$, we will face two types of situations.
+Concerning the possibility of retrieving sign$(\theta)$, there are two types of situations.
 The dangerous one occurs when $\theta$ is close to either $0$ or $\pm 0.5$.
-In any of these three cases, part of a side tail in the probability distribution may cross these limits, giving chances to obtaining values of $x$ in the wrong sign-subinterval, hence with the opposite sign to that of $\theta$.
+In any of these three cases, part of a side tail in the probability distribution may cross these limits, giving chances to obtain values of $x$ in the wrong sign-subinterval, hence with the opposite sign to that of $\theta$.
 Turning the argument around, values of $\theta$ sufficiently detached from the boundaries, $0$ and $\pm 0.5$ will be such that both side tails of $p(x)$ will fit completely within the sign-subinterval where $2^n\theta$ belongs.
 Let us stress that this pathology is inherited from the QPE protocol itself.
-In that case only the values $\theta \sim 0, 1 $ were weak, in the sense of producing unreliable values of $x$.
-Now, for the sign, all four possibilities for $\theta \sim 0,\pm 0.5, 1$ are fragile, in that the signs that we retrieve are prone to misidentification.
+In that case, only the values $\theta \sim 0, 1 $ were fragile in the sense of producing unreliable values of $x$.
+Now, for the sign, all four possibilities for $\theta \sim 0,\pm 0.5, 1$ are {\em fragile}, because the sign-subintervals that are retrieved for $x$ in those cases are prone to misidentification.